Skip to main content

 The pipeline is deterministic.
 Same API state in, same findings out.
 See Deterministic Engine.

-Agents run in parallel.
-A six-agent scan is one pass with six concurrent workers, not six sequential passes.
+Modules run in parallel where safe.
+A multi-module scan is a single pass with concurrent workers, not a long, serial waterfall.

-JSON output, exit codes, schema snapshots for diffing.
+JSON output, exit codes, and schema snapshots for diffing.
 Built for pipelines, not dashboards.